-Are you looking to push your endurance limits?
+Looking to push your endurance limits?
 Nicotinamide Mononucleotide (NMN) is making waves in the sports world.
-This natural precursor to NAD+ is gaining increasing interest among endurance athletes due to its promising effects on aerobic performance.
+This natural precursor of NAD+ is gaining increasing interest among endurance athletes due to its promising effects on aerobic performance.

-In this article, we analyze the latest scientific studies and explain how this molecule could revolutionize your sports practice, especially for running and endurance sports.
+In this article, we analyze the latest scientific studies and explain how this molecule could revolutionize your sports practice, particularly for running and endurance sports.

 What is NMN and why are athletes interested in it?

-The nicotinamide mononucleotide (NMN) is a molecule naturally present in our body that plays a crucial role in cellular energy production.
-This substance, found in small amounts in certain foods like broccoli, avocado, and raw milk, has become a major topic of interest for athletes looking to optimize their endurance performance.
+Nicotinamide mononucleotide (NMN) is a molecule naturally present in our body that plays a crucial role in cellular energy production.
+This substance, found in small quantities in certain foods like broccoli, avocado, and raw milk, has become a major topic of interest for athletes looking to optimize their endurance performance.

-What do scientific studies say about NMN and endurance?
+What do scientific studies tell us about NMN and endurance?

 Research on NMN and sports performance has multiplied in recent years, with particularly interesting results for endurance athletes.

-Two major studies, conducted in 2021 and 2023, have particularly caught our attention because they use rigorous protocols and complementary methodologies.
+Two major studies, conducted in 2021 and 2023, have particularly caught our attention as they use rigorous protocols and complementary methodologies.

 Let’s first talk about the study by Liao and colleagues, published in 2021.
-These researchers worked with 48 amateur runners, with an average age of 35 (an age where one is still quite dynamic!).
-What is interesting to note in their protocol is that they tested the “subjects” with different doses of NMN: 300, 600, and 1200 mg per day.
-Participants followed a training program for six weeks, with regular treadmill tests to measure their aerobic capacity.
+These researchers worked with 48 amateur runners, with an average age of 35 (an age where you’re still quite dynamic!).
+What’s interesting to note in their protocol is that they tested the “subjects” with different doses of NMN: 300, 600, and 1200 mg per day.
+Participants followed a training program for six weeks, with regular treadmill tests to measure their aerobic capacities.

 Yi’s team took a different angle in 2023, focusing on 80 active middle-aged individuals.
 Their protocol included the famous 6-minute walk test, (an excellent indicator of endurance capacity).
-Again, they explored several doses: 300, 600, and 900 mg daily over a 60-day period.
+Again, they explored several doses: 300, 600, and 900 mg daily over a period of 60 days.

-Note: These two studies stand out for their “double-blind placebo-controlled” approach, (which means neither the participants nor the researchers knew who was taking what).
-This is the most reliable method in research, avoiding placebo effects and biases.
-We particularly appreciate that they took the time to test different doses, as it really allows us to understand how to optimize NMN supplementation.
+Note: These two studies stand out for their “double-blind placebo-controlled” approach, (meaning neither the participants nor the researchers knew who was taking what).
+It’s the most reliable method in research, avoiding placebo effects and biases.
+We particularly appreciate that they took the time to test different doses, as it really helps us understand how to optimize NMN supplementation.

-What are the concrete results of NMN on your endurance performance?
+What are the tangible results of NMN on your endurance performance?

 The study results show that NMN significantly improves endurance performance, with particularly impressive results on ventilatory thresholds and aerobic capacity.
 The effect is even more pronounced with higher doses, with optimal benefits between 600 and 900 mg per day.

-Note: we are going to get into technical details.
-You can skip this part if you want more simplified answers.
+Note: we are going to delve into technical details.
+You can skip this part if you prefer more simplified answers.

-Let’s start with the most striking results: Liao’s study demonstrated a significant improvement in ventilatory thresholds (VT1 and VT2) (those moments when your breathing speeds up during exertion).
-Specifically, with 900 mg of NMN per day, researchers observed an increase in power at the first ventilatory threshold by 2.13 points on the MET scale (a unit of effort intensity), compared to only 0.69 for the placebo group.
+Let’s start with the most striking results: Liao’s study demonstrated a significant improvement in ventilatory thresholds (VT1 and VT2) (those moments when your breathing accelerates during exertion).
+Specifically, with 900 mg of NMN per day, researchers observed an increase in power at the first ventilatory threshold of 2.13 points on the MET scale (a unit of measurement for exercise intensity), compared to only 0.69 for the placebo group.
 That’s huge!

-The improvements are even more impressive when looking at the maximum oxygen consumption (VO2max) at the VT1 threshold, with a 10.3% increase for the group taking 900 mg, compared to only 2.1% for the placebo group.
+The improvements are even more impressive when looking at the maximum oxygen consumption (VO2max) at the VT1 threshold, with an increase of 10.3% for the group taking 900 mg, compared to only 2.1% for the placebo group.
 To give you an idea, it’s like being able to maintain intense effort 10% longer before really getting out of breath!

-On Yi’s study side, the 6-minute walk test results confirm this trend.
+On Yi’s study side, the results of the 6-minute walk test confirm this trend.
 Participants taking 900 mg of NMN increased their walking distance by an average of 150 meters after 60 days of supplementation.
 It’s like NMN allowed them to do an extra lap around the track!

 Moreover, their scores on the SF-36 health questionnaire showed significant improvement, suggesting they felt generally in better shape.
 The dose-dependent effect is particularly interesting: the higher the dose (from 300 to 900 mg), the better the results.

-However, researchers noted that improvement tends to plateau after 900 mg, suggesting there’s no need to go beyond.
-What is fascinating is the physiological mechanism behind these improvements.
+However, researchers noted that improvement tends to plateau after 900 mg, suggesting there’s no need to go beyond that.
+What’s fascinating is the physiological mechanism behind these improvements.

 Other studies on animal models have shown that NMN increases blood capillary density in muscles and improves blood flow, allowing better oxygenation during exertion.
-It also improves vascular endothelium function (the inner lining of your blood vessels), facilitating oxygen delivery to active muscles.
+It also enhances endothelial function (the inner lining of your blood vessels), facilitating oxygen delivery to working muscles.

 Here’s what you can concretely expect from NMN on your endurance